johnwcowan/r7rs-spec/spec/r7rs.md

     section [\[quote\]](#quote)), it is being used to denote a *symbol* (see section [\[symbolsection\]](#symbolsection)).

-In contrast with earlier revisions of the report []{.citation cites="R5RS"}, the syntax distinguishes between upper and lower case in identifiers and in characters specified using their names.
+In contrast with earlier revisions of the report <span class="citation" cites="R5RS"></span>, the syntax distinguishes between upper and lower case in identifiers and in characters specified using their names.
 However, it does not distinguish between upper and lower case in numbers, nor in inline hex escapes used in the syntax of identifiers, characters, or strings.
 None of the identifiers defined in this report contain upper-case characters, even when they appear to do so as a result of the English-language convention of capitalizing the first word of a sentence.

 The following directives give explicit control over case folding.

-#!fold-case\
+#!fold-case
 #!no-fold-case

 These directives can appear anywhere comments are permitted (see